SilkMC/silk/fabrikmc-network/docs/Module.md

 ### Packet definition instance

-Create a packet definition instance, this class holds information about the packet type and the packet type, and provides you with functions for sending and receiving packets.
+Create a packet definition instance, this class holds information about the packet type and the packet id, and provides you with functions for sending and receiving packets.

 #### Server to client